FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 Software project management is an art and science of planning and leading software projects, in which software projects are planned, implemented, monitored and controlled.

-In the context of ESOF, our team decided to use Github Projects: [Github Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/projects).
+In the context of ESOF, our team decided to use [Github Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/projects).
 This way we were able to order to register tasks, assign tasks to people, add estimations to tasks, monitor tasks progress, and keep track of our project.

 ---